 – IBAN number/BIC code

 So, in a nutshell, bank wire transfers really and truly do suck.
 We’ve also learned that CIBC’s Global Money Transfer system is far from perfect.
 But there is a better way…and Remitr’s got you covered (isn’t that convenient?!).

-Using REMITR allows you to send money to over 150 countries worldwide 24/7.
+Our Global Network allows you to send money to over 150 countries worldwide.
 There’s no waiting around either, as funds are delivered in 1-2 business days.
 We offer you the best live foreign exchange rates – and charge a flat fee of just $5 to most countries!
 Seriously.

 We’ve even got you covered for receiving your online sales payouts.
 The FREE Remitr Global Business Account (GBA) makes getting paid painless.
 Receive in USD, EUR or GBP from your customers or your payment processor, and save upwards of $2.5k* per month in currency costs (estimated per 100k in sales).